 A person served with a subpoena to give evidence may subsequently choose to give evidence in chief by affidavit to avoid the need for that evidence to be given orally.
 Where a witness is compelled it may also be the case that an application is made to the court for the party calling the witness to be permitted to cross-examine the witness as a hostile witness.

 Expert evidence is a common part of litigation, particularly in antitrust matters which often involve complex economic modelling, as the fundamental principle is that "the purpose of expert evidence is to provide the court with information which is outside the experience and knowledge of a judge and jury".
 Expert evidence is permitted as an exception to the general rule against opinion evidence.
 The facts upon which the expert bases their opinion must be separately established.
 While a common occurrence, parties do require the leave of the court to adduce expert evidence.

 Parties may choose to engage "consulting" or "armchair" experts as well as testifying experts.
 Some jurisdictions require parties to identify such experts, so care should be exercised in selecting and communicating with experts.

-The FCA requires a party give an expert it intends to retain a copy of the relevant court practice note dealing with guidelines for expert witnesses in proceedings in the court.
+The FCA requires that a party gives an expert it intends to retain a copy of the relevant court practice note dealing with guidelines for expert witnesses in proceedings in the court.

 Form of Expert Evidence